eflanili7881/AdobeRepackerAndInstallerScript/README.md

 - Put **products** folder to where you **ACCCx(version_numer_you_want).zip** is extracted.
 - Get Set-up.exe from **ACCCx(version_numer_you_want).zip\packages\ADC\HDBox\HDBox.pima\Set-up.exe** and put Set-up.exe to where you extracted **ACCCx(version_numer_you_want).zip**.
 - Rename Set-up.exe to anything you want (i.e. Set-up_HD.exe (for installing Adobe HyperDrive-based applications)).
+- Move your original AdobePIM.dll to AdobePIM_original.dll.
+- Make backup of your AdobePIM.dll.
+- Patch the AdobePIM.dll.
+- Move your patched AdobePIM.dll to AdobePIM_patched.dll.